clintmckenna/oTree-Whisper/README.md

 ## Recording and Translation
 The Start button will trigger a recording.
 Using oTree Live Pages function, the Stop button will save the base64 and webm file, and run this through Whisper.

 Update: for security and data concerns, Chris from oTree has advised to not save audio files directly to the server.
 I have updated the app to write to an Amazon S3 bucket.
-This is then read as a temporary file and sent to Whisper API via the requests package.
-The base64 text and transcript are saved to the player variables.
+The base64 data is able to be passed directly to Whisper API via the requests package.
+The base64 text and transcript are saved to the player variables, so you can always recreate the audio samples if needed.

 <img src="https://raw.githubusercontent.com/clintmckenna/oTree-Whisper/master/screenshot.png" alt="screenshot" width="500"/>

 ## API key
 To use this, you will need to acquire a key from [OpenAI's API](https://openai.com/product).
 Add this as an environment variable to your local environment or you can just paste it into the code.
+If you use Amazon S3 to save the audio samples, you will need to add these as well.

 ## Package requirements
 When using locally, you will also need to install the following Python packages: openai for whisper, and boto3 for Amazon S3.
 Be sure to add these to your requrements.txt file before using online.